What is qualifying childcare?

 What does not count as a relevant childcare charge?

-Care provided by a foster parent of the child is excluded childcare for UC.
+Care provided by a foster parent of the child is excluded childcare for UC and so any charges paid do not count as relevant childcare charges.

-Any charges paid for your child’s compulsory education are also excluded.
+Any charges paid for your child’s compulsory education do not count as a relevant childcare charge..

 The amount of childcare charges paid by you can be reduced if the DWP consider them to be excessive when considering the amount of paid work you are doing relative to your childcare costs.
 For example if you work 16 hours but claim childcare for 40 hours, DWP may consider whether this is excessive.